neondatabase/postgresql_anonymizer/docs/index.md

 Warning
 ------------------------------------------------------------------------------

-> *This is projet is at an early stage of development and should used carefully.*
+> *This projet is at an early stage of development, and should be used carefully.*

 We need your feedback and ideas !
-Let us know what you think of this tool,how it fits your needs and what features are missing.
+Let us know what you think of this tool, how it fits your needs and what features are missing.

 You can either [open an issue] or send a message at <contact@dalibo.com>.